 Sundays: Writing Prompts.
 Various prompts are offered to inspire and encourage you to write.
 Some are for the fun of it, while others are designed to build a skill or challenge you to push yourself.

 Janice is happy to hear from folks, so feel free to drop her an e-mail.

 E-mail: janicehardy (@) janicehardy (dot) com

 Found a Mistake?

-Much as I'd love to always be perfect, mistakes are going to happen and I speak fluent typo.
-When you find a mistake (notice I didn't say "if"), feel free to drop me an email or leave a comment and let me know.
-I'll correct it straightaway and be very grateful you took the time to let me know.
+Much as we'd love to be perfect, mistakes are going to happen.
+When you find a mistake please drop us an email or leave a comment and let us know.
+We'll correct it straightaway and be very grateful you took the time to give us a heads up.

-If you happen to find a bad link, please let me know and I'll fix it.
+If you happen to find a bad link, please let us know and we'll fix it right away.